wagtail/wagtail/docs/topics/search/searching.rst

 Query string parsing
 ^^^^^^^^^^^^^^^^^^^^

-The previous sections show how to construct a phrase search query manually, but lot of search engines (Wagtail admin included, try it!) support writing phrase queries by wrapping the phrase with double-quotes.
+The previous sections show how to construct a phrase search query manually, but a lot of search engines (Wagtail admin included, try it!) support writing phrase queries by wrapping the phrase with double-quotes.
 In addition to phrases, you might also want to allow users to add filters into the query using the colon syntax (``hello world published:yes``).